 Federal Law on Maternal Leave

-While not a formal maternity leave policy, The Family and Medical Leave Act (FMLA) offers eligible employees 12 weeks of unpaid leave per year, with employment reinstatement rights, in various circumstances, which include the birth of a child, caring for a newborn and incapacity due to pregnancy.
+While not a formal maternity leave policy (Get Our Free Maternity Leave Policy Template), The Family and Medical Leave Act (FMLA) offers eligible employees 12 weeks of unpaid leave per year, with employment reinstatement rights, in various circumstances, which include the birth of a child, caring for a newborn and incapacity due to pregnancy.
 The law applies to federal employees, state workers and private companies; however, employees are only eligible if they work for companies that have 50 or more employees and have completed at least 1,250 hours of work in the previous year.

 What States Have Paid Maternity Leave?